rakhidhole/CropCure/README.md

 # CropCure
-🌾 A Django-based web application that detects crop diseases from leaf images using a trained CNN model, and provides disease details, symptoms, and treatments.
-Includes user authentication, multilingual support, and prediction history tracking.
+🌾Crop diseases cause major losses for farmers, especially in rural areas where access to expert help is limited.
+This project, CropCure, is a web-based system that uses deep learning to detect plant diseases from leaf images.
+Built with Django and CNN, it provides quick disease identification, symptoms, and treatment tips.
+With multilingual support and a simple interface, CropCure empowers farmers to protect their crops, reduce losses, and promote smart, sustainable farming.
 ## 🚀 Features

 - 🖼️ Image Upload: Upload plant leaf images